bitcart/bitcart-docs/bitcart-basics/walkthrough.md

 ## Payouts

-BitcartCC supports sending funds from your connected wallets to outside sources.
-This can be useful for refunds for example, or in case you don't want to open a separate wallet for each currency and use universal BitcartCC interface.
+Bitcart supports sending funds from your connected wallets to outside sources.
+This can be useful for refunds for example, or in case you don't want to open a separate wallet for each currency and use universal Bitcart interface.

 <figure><img src="../.gitbook/assets/create_payout.png" alt=""><figcaption><p>Create payout dialog</p></figcaption></figure>